sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/07-inductors.md

 When there is a current in the inductor, a magnetic field is created.
 Any change in current causes the magnetic field to change, this in turn induces a voltage across the inductor that opposes the original change in current.
+The polarity of the induced magnetic field opposes the change in current.

 A length of wire turned into a coil works as an inductor.